-Both provisioning roles and authorization roles use the relationships mechanism to link the role object, and the managed object to which the role applies.
-For more information about relationships between objects, see "Managing Relationships Between Objects" in the Integrator's Guide.
-For information about managing roles, see "Working With Managed Roles" in the Integrator's Guide.
+Both provisioning roles and authorization roles use relationships in the Object Modeling Guide to link the role object, and the managed object to which the role applies.
+For information about managing roles, see "Managed Roles" in the Object Modeling Guide.